 Learning support lessons may be able to take place within a Modern Language lesson if this has been formally agreed by the Head of Modern Languages and the SENCo.
 This decision will only be made, based on a formal recommendation by an external assessor including an Educational Psychologist or a Specialist Assessor.
 If a pupil no longer requires learning support within a language slot due to solid progress, they will be asked to complete prep, appropriate revision, typing practice or PSB work within that time slot, which will be partially overseen by a member of staff.
-In some cases, it may be possible to re-join a language lesson at an appropriate level.
-We cannot withdraw children from all languages and will require them to study at least one.
+In some cases it may be possible to re-join a language lesson at an appropriate level.